Getting started with PostgreSQL

 You should now have a working program using sqlc’s generated Go source code, and hopefully can see how you’d use sqlc in your own real-world applications.

-sqlc Cloud provides additional insights into your queries, catching subtle bugs and performance issues.
+sqlc Cloud provides additional verification, catching subtle bugs.
 To get started, create a dashboard account.
 Once you’ve signed in, create a project and generate an auth token.
 Add your project’s ID to the cloud block to your sqlc.yaml.

 version: "2"